RonyTrespalacios/chatbot-your-files/README.md

     We'll use [Transformers.js](https://github.com/xenova/transformers.js) to perform inference directly in the browser.

-1. First generate an API key from [OpenAI](https://platform.openai.com/account/api-keys) and save it in `supabase/functions/.env`.
+1. Generate an API key from [OpenAI](https://platform.openai.com/account/api-keys) and save it in `supabase/functions/.env`.

     ```bash
     cat > supabase/functions/.env <<- EOF